 The Met Rider service is a dedicated university bus service which runs from campus to campus and into the city centre.
-You can either pay for your journey each time you get on the bus (you will need the correct money as change is not given) or you can buy a Met Rider bus pass which will last you throughout the academic year.
-You can purchase a Met Rider bus pass by completing an application form which you can obtain from your welcome pack and submitting it, along with the payment to the IZone (Reception) at either the Llandaff or Cyncoed campus.
-Alternatively, you can purchase the pass online using the online shop (www.cardiffmet.ac.uk/feepayment).
+You can either pay for your journey each time you get on the bus (you will need the correct money as change is not given) or you can buy a Met Rider bus pass which will last you through the academic year.
+You can purchase a Met Rider bus pass using the online shop .
 The Met Rider bus pass offers great savings and allows you to travel on all Cardiff buses.
 For details of the bus routes around Cardiff, please visit the Cardiff Bus website: www.cardiffbus.com

-Registering with the Police
+Registering with the police